Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: LAT Data Analysis and Results

-However there are four catalog sources located closely to \tgt, as shown in Figure~\ref{fig:ts}.
-In order to avoid possible contamination from them, particularly if they had strong flux variations, we checked their variability by constructing different time-bin light curves.
-The source J2028.3+3331 is a pulsar (PSR~J2028+3332) with stable emission (TS$\simeq$6000 in the whole data), and J2026.6+3449 and J2027.0+3343 were faint (TS$\simeq$59 and $\simeq$34 respectively in the whole LAT data) and did not show any significant flux variations (the former is a blazar and latter an unknown source).
+There are four nearby sources listed in the 4FGL catalog, which are 4FGL~J2028.3+3331, 4FGL~J2026.6+3449, 4FGL~J2027.0+3343, and 4FGL~J2025.3+3341 (see Figure~\ref{fig:ts}).
+One of them, 4FGL~J2025.3+3341, is a blazar (QSO~B2023$+$336) that was found to have had a flare at the beginning of the LAT data time period \citep{kar+12}.
+We thus first checked properties of the sources to avoid possible contamination.
+4FGL~J2028.3+3331 is a pulsar (PSR~J2028+3332) and had stable emission (TS$\simeq$6000 in the whole data), while 4FGL~J2026.6+3449 and 4FGL J2027.0+3343 on the other hand were faint, having TS$\simeq$59 and $\simeq$34 respectively in the whole LAT data.
+The former is a blazar and the latter an unknown source, and neither showed any significant flux variations.

-The source J2025.3+3341, the closest one with a separation of 0\fdg28 from \tgt, is a blazar (QSO B2023+336).
-Sets of data in time bins of 3-, 15-, and 60-days for this source were analyzed.
-In Figure~\ref{fig:ts}, we show a TS map we obtained during MJD~55076--55078, which was determined to be at the peak time of a major flare from the 3-day bin data.
-As can be seen, the source's flare could contaminate our search results for short flares from \tgt\ because of the proximity.
-Based on the light curve results obtained from the 15- and 60-day bin data, which are shown in the top two panels of Figure~\ref{fig:3lc}, the flare was determined to last approximately from the beginning of the LAT data to MJD~55103.
-After this major flare, there were several occasional short flaring events in the rest of the time period.
-We performed binned analysis to the LAT data in the major flare and in the rest of the time period for this blazar, and no significant spectral changes were found (photon index $\Gamma$ is 2.75$\pm0.08$ and 2.77$\pm$0.04 in the former and latter time period respectively).
+The blazar 4FGL~J2025.3+3341 is the closest to \tgt, having a separation of only 0\fdg28.
+Previously, its \gr\ properties were studied by \citet{kar+12} using the first 31-month LAT data, during which time it displayed clear \gr\ variations.
+We then proceeded to analyze sets of data in time bins of 3-, 15-, and 60-days for this source.
+In Figure~\ref{fig:ts}, we show a TS map during MJD~55076--55078, which according to the 3-day binned data determined to be at the peak time of a major flare.
+As can be seen, the source's flare could contaminate our search results for short flares from \tgt\ due to its proximity.
+Based on the light curve results obtained from the 15- and 60-day binned data (see the top two panels of Figure~\ref{fig:3lc}), the flare was estimated to have lasted from the beginning of the LAT data to MJD~55103.
+After this active phase, several occasional short flaring events occurred in the rest of the time period as well.
+We performed binned analysis to the LAT data in both the active phase (MJD~54682--55103) as well as the rest of the time period for this blazar.
+No significant spectral changes were found, as the photon index $\Gamma$ was 2.75$\pm0.08$ in the former time period and 2.77$\pm$0.04 in the latter.